lowdanie/lowdanie.github.io/_posts/2025-07-26-electron-integrals.md

 electrons and $\mathbf{R}_1,\mathbf{R}_2\in\mathbb{R}^3$ denote the positions of the nuclei.

-A molecular orbital of $H_2$ is defined to be a real valued function
+A molecular orbital of $H_2$ is defined to be a complex valued function
 $\Psi(\mathbf{r}_1,\mathbf{r}_2,\mathbf{R}_1,\mathbf{R}_2)$ of the electron and proton positions.
-In quantum mechanics, the state space of $H_2$ is the set of molecular orbitals.

 In general, the molecular orbital of a molecule with $M$ electrons and $N$ nuclei is a real valued function